loudbinary/cb_import/README.md

 # Import Couchbase backup into new Cluster

+Overview:  This utility will take an extracted Couchbase json back up of a Bucket, and loop through all items in backup and then post each record to the GatewaySync server.

 To run this code, you must create a .env in the root of cloned repository.

 Example .env